ArchitectsVan der Jeugd Architecten

 Design TeamPaul van der Jeugd, Ruud van der Koelen, Mirjam Wiggers

-From the architect.
+Text description provided by the architects.
 The house is located in the newly developed residential area 'Hegeman' in Almelo.
 Within this plan, 9 lots where available for free sale.
 These plots are well positioned within in the district: adjacent to the canal, with a clear view of woods and meadows.
 Houses on these lots should to be unique and innovative, with great architectural quality.

 The plot acquired by the client is located along a green plot which is kept open, creating a vista from the residential area behind the plots to the surrounding landscape of hedgerows, fields and canals.